minetest/minetest.github.io/app-privacy-policy.md

 ### Information collected

-When you open the Play Online tab, Minetest will request the server list.
+When you open the Play Online tab, Luanti will request the server list.
 The following information will be transferred or included:

 * IP address
-* Minetest version
+* Luanti version
 * Platform and Operating System

 ### How it is used